 A poncho has been chosen for the upper layer since it is the lightest and most versatile option.
 The poncho can be used as foul weather clothing as well as a shelter.
 On the downside the poncho is less robust than some of the other options.
 This is one of the reasons I do not suggest the poncho as a groundsheet.

-The actual groundsheet could be an All-weather blanket but can be made from any piece of suitable waterproof material.
-It only needs to be large enough to for one or two soldiers to sleep on so can be smaller than a poncho.
+The actual groundsheet could be an all-weather blanket but can be made from any piece of suitable waterproof material.
+It only needs to be large enough for one or two soldiers to sleep on so can be smaller than a poncho.
 In the past I have proposed a groundsheet with a brown side and a high visibility side so it can be also used for ground to air signals.

 One man carries the kipmat, the other the groundsheet.
 A bivi-bag for use with the other items may also be carried by the man with the groundsheet.
 A pair of sandbags are carried for the eventuality that the sleeping man must keep his boots on.
 A hammock can be carried in environments where such might prove useful.
 Poncho liners or blankets may be added where the weather requires them.